Frequently Asked Questions

 How many therapy sessions do I need?

 That’s a good question, and the answer really depends most on what you decide.
 Therapy is the kind of thing where you get out of it what you put into it.
 There are no cheat codes for growing as a person.
 If you listen to your feelings and talk honestly, then the process tends to move swiftly.
-On the other hand, if you try to avoid talking about your defenses, that tends to slow things down.
+On the other hand, if you try to avoid the things you can’t bring yourself to say out loud, that tends to slow things down.

 It’s not uncommon for some people to feel some relief from symptoms (e.g., less depressed, fewer panic attacks) within a few weeks or months, but that varies person to person.
-The big question is what’s at the root of all of this.
+The big question is, “What’s at the root of all of this?”
 How “deep” you go is also a matter of what you decide.
-Some people really want to dive in, and other people choose not to look deeply at themselves.
+Some people really want to dive in, and other people choose something more modest.

 What can I expect in a first session?